jgbishop/sxs-settings/messages/post_install_readme.txt

      window

 ================================================================================
-Using the Select a File Command
+Using the Select a File Command (Sublime Text 3 Only)
 ================================================================================
 The "select a file" command opens a quick panel that displays all of the .sublime-settings and .sublime-keymap files that Sublime Text knows about